ioer-dresden/carto-lab-docker/docs/about.md

 ## Project History

+For me as Lead Maintainer (Alexander Dunkel), Carto-Lab Docker was born out of genuine, firsthand frustration with the fragility of the geospatial software stack and the friction of shared infrastructure.
+Spatial data science lives at a difficult intersection.
+Researchers rely on complex, compiled C-libraries (GDAL, GEOS, PROJ) and desktop GIS engines, yet institutional JupyterHub clusters are often brittle, prone to outages, or overly bureaucratic for agile daily work.

+The project began as a quest for absolute reliability: a self-contained, dependable container that bridges the gap between deep systems architecture and day-to-day spatial research.
+It provides an environment where C-dependencies never collide, code runs identically five years later, and researchers can focus entirely on their maps and models without needing to become full-time system administrators.

 Carto-Lab Docker has evolved through distinct phases, reflecting its growth from a research project tool to a dedicated research infrastructure component.

 #### **Origins (2016 – 2023)**